citp/privacy-policy-historical/d/dk/dk./dk.co.uk.md

 #### Shopping

-Currently we do not offer an e-commerce service so you are unable to buy products directly from us.
-However, our site contains links to other sites that may, subject to their own terms, be able to provide this service.
-Please note that such sites are not under our control and do not necessarily follow our Privacy Policy.
+You can buy products directly from us, as well as from our selected retailer partners.
+However, please note that other retailers’ sites are not under our control and do not necessarily follow our Privacy Policy.

 #### Forums and User Content